baverman/dsq/README.md

 Celery has problems with worker freezes and there is no any tools to investigate whats wrong with it.
 A HUGE codebase leads to numerous bugs.
 Redis is not primary backend and generic interface don't allow to use redis effectively.

 ## Why you don't use RQ

 RQ has no delayed tasks.
-End of story.

 ## Why you don't use ...